List of former board schools in Brighton and Hove

 Between 1870 and the early 20th century, "a distinguished group of board schools" were built in the area covered by the present city of Brighton and Hove on the south coast of England.
 All were designed and built by the local firm of Thomas Simpson & Son, whose members were Scottish architect Thomas Simpson (1825–1908) and his Brighton-born younger son Gilbert Murray Simpson friba (1869–1954).
 John William Simpson, the older of Thomas's two sons, may also have been involved with some of the work.

-There was no nationally coordinated scheme of primary-level education until the Elementary Education Act 1870 was passed; this empowered local councils to form school boards with elected members and funded by rates.
+There was no nationally coordinated scheme of primary-level education until the Elementary Education Act 1870 (33 & 34 Vict. c.
+75) was passed; this empowered local councils to form school boards with elected members and funded by rates.
 Brighton's population was growing rapidly at the time, and many new schools were needed.
 Thomas Simpson was appointed architect and surveyor to the Brighton School Board in 1871 and held the same positions with the Hove School Board from 1876.
 In 1878, Brighton School Board merged with that of the neighbouring parish of Preston to form the Brighton and Preston School Board, and Simpson became the architect and surveyor of this new entity.